 The stomach is part of the gastrointestinal tract.
 When we eat, food enters the mouth and travels down the esophagus into the stomach.
 Once in the stomach, the food is mixed with a strong acid which breaks the food down into very small particles.
 This process is called digestion.
-The digested food particles are then either absorbed into the blood stream or removed from the body as waste.
+The digested food particles are then either absorbed into the bloodstream or removed from the body as waste.

 The tissue on the inner surface of the stomach is made up of specialized epithelial cells that form a barrier called the epithelium.
 The cells at the top of the epithelium are called foveolar cells and they protect the stomach from the strong acid used to break down food.
 Underneath the surface epithelium is a thin layer of tissue called the lamina propria which supports the surface cells.
-Together, the surface epithelium and lamina propria are called mucosa.
+Together, the surface epithelium and lamina propria are called the mucosa.

 The most common symptoms of chronic gastritis are:

-The most common cause of chronic inactive gastritis is infection of the stomach with a bacteria called Helicobacter pylori.
+The most common cause of chronic inactive gastritis is an infection of the stomach with a bacteria called Helicobacter pylori.
 Infection is more common in rural areas and in the developing parts of the world.

 Chronic gastritis can also be seen in people who have previously been treated for Helicobacter pylori.
 Chronic gastritis may persist for months or even years after successful treatment.

 The diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The tissue is then examined under a microscope by a pathologist.
 Your pathologist may order additional tests such as immunohistochemistry or special stains to look for Helicobacter pylori.